Carbon dioxide and global warming can cause extinction

 Undersea methane hydrate.
 USGS, Public domain

 When the methane hydrate thawed at the end of the Permian extinction, it released enough methane gas to send average global temperatures past 36 °C (97 °F).
-It's more than twenty degrees (36 °F) hotter than the average global temperature today.
+Methane Hydrate: Killer cause of Earth's greatest mass extinction — research article It's more than twenty degrees (36 °F) hotter than the average global temperature today.
+What is the average temperature on Earth? — science article

 If it happened before, could it happen again?